 As school starts, getting your lunch-making groove back can feel like a chore - especially as the days get shorter, and after-school activities make the evenings busier.
 Simplify your meal prep by making things twice as nice: make dinners that turn into great next-day lunches and nab some bonding time with your kid in the kitchen to boot.

-To help you feel the lunch-making magic, we’re giving away our two new favourite lunch accessories (see below)!
+To help you feel the lunch-making magic, we’re giving away our two new favourite lunch accessories (Note: This contest is now closed - congratulations to our winners, and keep checking our Facebook and Instagram feeds for new contests to enter!)
 To enter our giveaway, here’s all you have to do: find 10 minutes after dinner to pack lunch with your kid, and snap a photo of the two of you.
 Tag us on Instagram or Facebook with @bettertogetherbc and the hashtag #twiceasniceBC.
 Not only will you be entered to win our giveaway, you'll have a photo that's sure to make you smile.

 And the prize?
 Our new favourite lunch-packing accessories: This awesome three-piece stackable stainless steel bento, designed to keep food warm, separated and appetizing AND a GoStak, a super handy four piece container with handy twist-and-lock compartmentalized containers.